luke975/thelukeweb/README.md

 # thelukeweb
-The downloadable TLW is being discontinued.
-For one reason:
+The downloadable TLW is going to be a "dev" download.
+For example, on TLW release 4 was split up into 2 parts because I didnt do it all at once.
+Well now, a "halfway" mostlikely unstable updates will be released until the final release is put online, as full builds wont be able to download.
 # Decision reversed
 Uhh yeah you can download it again
 But these are going to be more of developer builds for the online version